superpingu/WalkingLib/README.md

 ### Sequence ###

-To make complex action programming easier, it is possible to create sequences of instructions, that will executed automatically.
+To make complex action programming easier, it is possible to create sequences of instruction, that will executed automatically.

 Here is a simple example :